Nono1971/doctrine-yuml-bundle/README.md

   Run the `composer require onurb/doctrine-yuml-bundle` command in your console

+  Adjust your parameters to personalize the render in config/packages/dev/yuml.yaml, or use annotations as describe bellow

-  Adjust your parameters in config/packages/dev/yuml.yaml Adjust the route (if you want to add a prefix) in config/routes/dev/yuml.yaml
+  Adjust the route (if you want to add a prefix) in config/routes/dev/yuml.yaml

-### Symfony 3 or 2
+### Symfony 3
 - Add this bundle to your project as a composer dependency:
 ```javascript
     // composer.json